5 Helpful Safari Keyboard Shortcuts for iPad

 These will be primarily useful for an iPad with an external keyboard connected through Bluetooth or a keyboard case, but technically they’d work with an iPhone or iPod touch that has been connected to a secondary keyboard as well, if you happen to use a much smaller screened setup.
-Requirements are fairly straight forward, needing iOS 7.0 or later, and one must have a physical keyboard synced to the device for the keystrokes to be available, as the onscreen virtual keyboard does not (yet) offer this type of functionality.
+Requirements are fairly straight forward, needing a modern iOS release, and one must have a physical keyboard synced to the device for the keystrokes to be available, as the onscreen virtual keyboard does not (yet) offer this type of functionality.

 Safari Keyboard Shortcuts for iOS

 - Command+L to go to the URL bar and go to a new location / site, or Search On Page*

 - Command+T to open a new browser tab